Clean Code for IT Specialists: Clean Programming from the Start

 - How can I solve it as simply as possible?

-- What names best describe the problem?
+- What names would best describe the problem?

-2. Follow the Boy Scout Rule
+2. Use the Boy Scout Rule

-3. Write Tests
+3. Write tests

 - Automatic refactoring tools